winslowb/winslowb/README.md

 * That provides a path forward

 ### Alignment
 I seek alignment rather than consensus.
-Respectful descent is always welcome and I'm willing to let go and of my position and try something new.
+Respectful descent is always welcome and I'm willing to let go of my position and try something new.
 Once a group decision has been made, I back it 110%.
 Alignment in spite of differences is a good indicator of a healthy leadership team.

 ### My Job
 As a Leader, I'm measured by: